 - heat oil and add ½ cup sliced onions

 - add the cashews, raisins and curry leaves.

 - fry till the whole mixture turns golden. don't burn.

 - remove and add the fried onions, cashews, raisins and curry leaves to the cooked rice.

 - in another pan, add this leftover oil. add more oil if required. heat it.

 - add the whole spices - cinnamon, cloves and green cardamom.

 - fry till the oil becomes fragrant.

-- cover the pan and let the veggies cook.
+- add water. cover the pan and let the veggies cook.